ClipFlip : Multi-view Clipart Design: Results and Evaluation

 \section{Results and Evaluation}

-We used our user-assisted curve extrusion method to generate several man-made 3D shapes in different clipart.
-For each input clipart, we compared the 3D shape generated by our method with the following methods: \begin{description}[style=unboxed,leftmargin=0cm] \item[Single-view sketch shape reconstruction] The guiding shape we used in our method generated by \cite{lun20173d}. \item[Sketch-based shape retrieval] We perform an sketch-based shape retrieval using input clipart.
+We used our user-assisted curve extrusion method to generate several man-made 3D shapes of different clipart.
+For each input clipart, we compared the 3D shape was generated by our method with the following methods: \begin{description}[style=unboxed,leftmargin=0cm] \item[Single-view sketch shape reconstruction] The guiding shape we used in our method was generated by \cite{lun20173d}. \item[Sketch-based shape retrieval] We perform a sketch-based shape retrieval using input clipart.
 The goal is to retrieve the most similar shape in ShapeNet~\cite{chang2015shapenet} dataset.
 For each shape in the ShapeNet dataset, we extracted their outlines using Suggestive Contours~\cite{DeCarlo:2003:SCF} as candidate images.
-And we extract the strokes of each input clipart as query, and compute the similarities between the clipart strokes and contour of each shapes using Shape Context descriptor~\cite{belongie2001shape}. \item[Artist creation] We asked an artist to design the clipart from unseen viewpoints given the input clipart, and he generate a reference 3D shape as his own reference for each clipart. \end{description} We assigned colors for both results using single-view sketch shape reconstruction and shape retrieval from the input clipart.
+And we extract the strokes of each input clipart as query and compute the similarities between the clipart strokes and contour of each shape using Shape Context descriptor~\cite{belongie2001shape}. \item[Artist creation] We asked an artist to design the clipart from unseen viewpoints given the input clipart, and he generates a reference 3D shape as his reference for each clipart. \end{description} We assigned colors for both results using single-view sketch shape reconstruction and shape retrieval from the input clipart.
 We perform shape registration between the rendered contour image to the input clipart to establish the correspondences.
+And we project the color obtained by correspondences onto the retrieved 3D shape. \minorhl{ For propagating the colors onto all triangle \mbox{$T$} of the retrieved 3D mesh, we use a formulation of a Markov random field (MRF) problem as follow: }

+\minorhl{ where $f$ is the function assigns the color label to each triangle $t\in T$, $f_t$ and $f_s$ are color labels assigned to triangle $t$ and $s$, and $\mathcal{N}$ is the set of all pairs of triangles sharing edges.
+And we define the data term (\mbox{\ie~$\mathcal{D}$}) as follow: }

+\minorhl{ And the smoothness term (\ie~$\mathcal{S}_{t,s}$) is used to measure the spatial consistency of neighboring triangles and is defined as follow: }

-And we project the color obtained by correspondences onto the retrieved 3D shape, and propagate the colors on the 3D mesh using an MRF formulation solved by graph cut algorithm.
-Noted that the assigned colors are merely for conveniently comparison.
+\minorhl{ where $\theta_{t,s}$ and $\psi_{t,s}$ are the dihedral angle and the centroid distance between $t$ and $s$, respectively.
+In all the results shown in the paper, we set $w_{data}=1.0$ and $w_{smoothness}=10$.
+And we solved \mbox{\eqname~\ref{eq:Ef}} using the graph cut algorithm~\mbox{\cite{boykov2004experimental}}.
+Noted that the assigned colors are merely for convenient comparison. }